Some searching questions, by way of a guide, for the leaders of companies expecting to build lucrative brands in the years ahead.

 Successful brands have a story that connects them with their audience and that forms the backbone of their strategy.
 But if you’ve been around a while, the story that your loyal customers know is not yet shared by those who are new to the brand.
 Here are 4 ways to connect your longer story to those who don’t know it as well.

-I really like Ed Woodcock’s description of what it takes to build a fascinating story.
-Creativity, resonance and purpose are all key attributes of successful storytelling, he observes, in a recent piece on top storytelling brands.
+I really like Ed Woodcock’s description of what it takes to build a fascinating brand story.
+Creativity, resonance and purpose are all key attributes of successful brand storytelling strategy, he observes, in a recent piece on top storytelling brands.
 It’s fascinating to observe how those characteristics are playing out across the economy.

 The case for brands to engage in storytelling is well made and well documented.
 Stories are so much more effective than facts, they engage us and in so doing, they motivate brands and buyers alike to get involved and to act.